 List of content you will read in this article:

-We have just said above a simple explanation of what an IP address is, but if you want to truly understand how an IP address is your identity on the Internet and why having an IP address is essential?
-Then you need to read this article given, which starts right now!
+Here we have learned the definition and about what is IP address, but if you want to truly understand how an IP address is your identity on the Internet and why having an IP address is essential?
+Then you need to read this blog post afterward you will have the complete information.

 What Are IPv4 and IPv6 Protocols?